ServiceStack/Bundler/README.md

 Bundler statically compiles, minifies, combines and adds 'cache-breakers' to your websites CSS, Less, CoffeeScript or JavaScript assets.

-  - All bundling is done at 'compile time' with no dependencies needed at runtime.
+  - All bundling is done at **compile time** with a build-step so no dependencies needed at runtime.
   - Includes a single C# **MvcBundler.cs** class with exension methods to easily integrate it with an existing MVC website.

 All build scripts are in plain text, doesn't rely on any compiled dlls or .exe's (apart from node.exe) so can be easily debugged and customized to suit your needs.